oduprogrammer16/CredentialManager/README.md

 * As mentioned before, this code is still a work in progress and currently only has support for usage with the tweepy api
 * A setup.py file is under development and eventually aid installation of this project.
-* Additional features will be added to manage multiple sets of credentials.
+* Additional features are planned and will be designed to expand usage of this project.

-## DISCLAIMER

-* We will strive to ensure that this code is at it's best.
-*  **We are not liable for any damages that this code may cause.**